ssvlabs/ssv-dkg/README.md

 3. Initiator verifies every incoming message from any Operator using ID and Public Key provided by Operators' info file, then Initiator creates a combined message and signs it.

-4. Operators verify each of the messages from other Operators participating in the ceremony and verifies Initiator's signature of the combined message.
+4. Operators verify the Initiator's signature of the combined message and then proceed to verifying each of the messages from other Operators participating in the ceremony.

 5. During the DKG protocol execution, the BLS auth scheme is used - G2 for its signature space and G1 for its public keys